matt-writes-code/investment-banking/src/md/financial-markets.md

 **Ask price** | The minimum price an investor is willing  to sell a security for.

+**Margin call** | A margin call is made when an investor's required minimum holdings in a margin account fall below a threshold.
+In margin investments, an investor borrows money to magnify his profits.
+But when the prices of his investments fall, the broker (borrower) can make a margin call without consulting the investor to sell the investment to bring the account back up to the minumum requirement.

 ## Capital markets

 Capital markets are markets that connect investor funds and institutions that need them.
 Investors enter capital markets with the intention of growing money they own, whereas institutions borrow funds for business expansion and day-to-day operations.
 Capital markets are divided in to two markets.